canidlogic/warp64/README.md

 ## Descrambling algorithm

-The input is a sequence of zero or more binary octets, as well as a sequence of one or more base-64 characters that was used as the scrambling key.
+The input is a sequence of eight or more binary octets, as well as a sequence of one or more base-64 characters that was used as the scrambling key.
+Since scrambled data always has an eight-octet prefix, the length of scrambled input must always be at least eight.

-The provided scrambling key is first normalized into exactly four base-64 digits using the key normalization algorithm described above.
+The provided scrambling key is first normalized into exactly three octets `z_0` `z_1` `z_2` using the key normalization algorithm described previously.

-Second, the normalized scrambling key is decoded into exactly three non-zero octets `z_0` `z_1` `z_2` using base-64 decoding.

-Third, the normalized scrambling key octets are transformed into descrambling octets `w_0` `w_1` `w_2` using the following formula:
+Second, the normalized scrambling key octets are transformed into descrambling octets `w_0` `w_1` `w_2` using the following formula:

     w_j := 256 - z_j

 (Normalized scrambling key octets are never zero, so the result of this formula will always remain in range [1, 255].)

-Fourth, each octet of input is descrambled in the following way.
+Third, each octet of input is descrambled in the following way.
 Let `v_0` `v_1` ... `v_n` be the octets of the input.
 Then, define the descrambled octets `t_0` `t_1` ... `t_n` as follows:

     t_i := (v_i + w_(i MOD 3)) MOD 256

-The output of the descrabmling algorithm is the descrambled octets.
-It the same scrambling key was provided to the descrambling algorithm that was used during scrambling, then the descrambled octets will be exactly the same as the original octets prior to scrambling.
+Fourth, the unsigned values of the first eight descrambled octets are added together.
+The summed result modulo 256 must be zero, or otherwise the wrong scrambling key was provided.

+The descrambled output is anything that follows the first eight octets.